MiteshShah/miteshshah.github.io/_posts/mac/2015-07-31-kali-linux-and-metasploit-with-docker.markdown

 #### Install Required Softwares
 {% highlight bash %}
-$ brew install boot2docker docker
-$ brew cask install virtualbox
+$ brew cask install dockertoolbox
 {% endhighlight %}

 **NOTE!**: Make sure you have installed HomeBrew on your system,